 Because engineering firms design and develop critical infrastructure systems, it is important that they meet certain sustainability specifications or certifications.
 KC strives to abide by a number of such regulations to guarantee minimal environmental impact when designing a project.
 In addition to regulations followed during design, KC’s inspectors are experienced in observing required environmental protections in the field.
 Amendments put forth in 1972 to the Federal Water Pollution Control Act mandate that firms identify a project’s potential pollutants before engaging in any stormwater work (since harmful chemicals can accumulate when stormwater is drained from an area) and devise ways to prevent those pollutants from being released.
 These methods are called Stormwater Pollution Prevention Plans (SWPPPs), and must also include an emergency spill response proposition with a list of procedures to follow in the event of a release.
 After preparing the SWPPP, KC ensures that it is in place and that environmental permitting is adhered to.
 Additionally, KC applies for and ensures compliance with environmental permits from the New York State Department of Environmental Conservation (NYSDEC), the New York City Department of Environmental Protection (NYCDEP), and other agencies to protect the streams, wetlands, and environments surrounding various projects.

-Making sure infrastructure is sustainable equates to a better world, one in which everyone works together to help the planet thrive, and KC is proud to play an active role in that effort.
+Making sure infrastructure is sustainable equates to a better world and one in which everyone works together to help the planet thrive.
+KC is proud to play an active role in that effort.

-Visit these links to learn about some of the “green” services the firm has performed in the past:
+Visit these links to learn about some of the “green” services that KC has performed in the past:

-- Design Services for Region 8 Bridge Replacement Design-Build, Ulster County, NY
+- Region 8 Bridge Replacement Design-Build, Ulster County, NY